-On a recent trip to London, like many visitors to the city, I could not help but admire the historical buildings of the Capital, especially the Georgian architecture.
-In contrast with the vast network of streets, traffic and pedestrians is the large open, green space of Hyde Park.
-Within the park there are many lodges, small cottages, which were built for the park keepers during the 18th and 19th centuries.
-This post will focus on the history of just one of these little buildings, Serpentine Lodge.
+On a recent trip to London, like many visitors to the city, I could not help but admire the historical buildings of the capital, especially the Georgian architecture.
+In contrast with the vast network of streets, traffic and pedestrians, is the large open, green space of Hyde Park.
+Within the park there are many lodges and small cottages, which were built for the park keepers during the eighteenth and nineteenth centuries.
+This article will focus on the history of just one of these little buildings, Serpentine Lodge.

 Hyde Park is one of the Royal Parks, consisting of around 450 acres in the borough of Westminster in London.
 It is surrounded by the affluent areas of Belgravia, Kensington and Mayfair and it even adjoins the land of Kensington Gardens and Kensington Palace.

 The manor of Hyde, as it was known historically, had belonged to the monks of Westminster Abbey since the Norman conquest.
-However in 1536 it was acquired by King Henry VIII as a deer hunting ground .
-It remained the private land of the monarchy until the reign of James I who allowed restricted access to the wealthier population and later in 1637 Charles I opened up the park to the public.
-During the plague epidemic of 1665, many Londoners fled to the park, hoping the open space would protect them from illness and disease.
+However, in 1536 the manor was acquired by King Henry VIII as a deer hunting ground.
+It remained the private land of the monarchy until the reign of James I, who allowed restricted access to the wealthier population.
+Later in the seventeenth century, in 1637 Charles I opened up the park to the public.
+During the plague epidemic of 1665, many Londoners fled to the Hyde Park, hoping the open space would protect them from illness and disease.

-In 1733 Queen Caroline (wife of George II) had the park landscaped and had the Westbourne River damned, which in turn created The Serpentine, a large lake, made up of eleven smaller ponds.
-The Serpentine was popular with local wildlife and also with recreational activities such as swimming and ice skating.
+In 1733 Queen Caroline (queen consort of George II) had the park landscaped.
+She also had the Westbourne River damned, which in turn created The Serpentine.
+This large lake was made up of eleven smaller ponds.
+The Serpentine was popular with local wildlife and also with people seeking recreational activities such as swimming and ice skating.

-During the 19th century Hyde Park was used for many civic activities.
-The Great Exhibition was held there in 1851 and later the first Victoria Cross award ceremony was held by Queen Victoria and Prince Albert at the park in 1857.
+During the nineteenth century Hyde Park was used for many civic activities.
+The Great Exhibition was held there in 1851.
+In 1857, the park was the setting of the first Victoria Cross award ceremony.
 More recently, Hyde Park has been the venue for several music concerts including: The Proms in the Park, Live 8, Queen, Madonna, The Rolling Stones and Taylor Swift.
 The park is also home to the Diana, Princess of Wales Memorial Fountain and monuments to the victims of the Holocaust and the July 7th attacks.

-Joseph’s occupation was listed on the census as “head park constable” and this coincides with the 1872 Parks Regulation Act which bestowed park keepers with the same power as police constables in all Royal Parks, including Hyde Park.
-A few years earlier in 1867 the policing of Hyde Park had been entrusted to the Metropolitan Police due to the unrest caused by demonstrations at ‘Speaker’s Corner’, a part of Hyde Park where anyone can use their liberty of free speech to give an oration on any topic.
-There was also a military barracks located a short distance from Serpentine Lodge during the 19th century.
+Joseph’s occupation was listed on the census as “head park constable” and this coincides with the 1872 Parks Regulation Act which bestowed park keepers with the same power as police constables in all Royal Parks.
+A few years before this, in 1867, the policing of Hyde Park had been entrusted to the Metropolitan Police due to the unrest caused by demonstrations at ‘Speaker’s Corner’, a part of Hyde Park where anyone can use their liberty of free speech to give an oration on any topic.
+There was also a military barracks located a short distance from Serpentine Lodge during the nineteenth century.
 In 1900 ‘The Old Police House’ was built a few yards away from Serpentine Lodge as the headquarters of the Royal Parks police force.

 The Royal Humane Society’s Receiving House

-In 1774 two London doctors, William Hawes and Thomas Cogan formed the ‘Society for the Recovery of Persons Apparently Drowned’ which later grew into The Royal Humane Society.
-The society was founded based on the doctors’ fears that people could be mistakenly taken for dead and buried alive.
+However, there was also a drive the help prevent any such incidents from taking place.
+In 1774 two London doctors, William Hawes and Thomas Cogan, formed the ‘Society for the Recovery of Persons Apparently Drowned’ which later grew into The Royal Humane Society.
+The society was founded based on the doctors’ fears that people could be mistakenly taken for dead and thereby accidentally buried alive.

-A Receiving Lodge was built in 1794 on the edge of the Serpentine adjacent to Serpentine Lodge, on farmland originally donated by King George III.
-It was rebuilt in 1834 and it stood there until 1956 when it was demolished.
+To combat this, a number of Receiving Houses were built along waterways in Westminster in the early nineteenth century.
+The Receiving Houses were designed as places where people could be taken into if they had gotten into difficulty in the water.
+A Receiving House was built in 1794 on the edge of the Serpentine adjacent to Serpentine Lodge.
+The site was originally farmland originally donated by King George III.
+It was rebuilt in 1834 and it stood until 1956 when it was demolished.

 Below is a description of the Receiving House as it appeared after it was rebuilt in the 1830s: